top of page

 graphic representation of the Google Analytics interface

-Google Analytics is without doubt the most popular website analytics platform in the world, accounting for over half of the market for web analytics technologies.
+Google Analytics is without doubt the most popular website analytics platform in the world.
 But, why do so many website owners turn to Google Analytics to understand their audiences’ behavior?
 There are several compelling reasons.

 First, it’s free (or at least the free version is suitable for the vast majority of users).
-As you would expect, it plays nicely with Google’s other products—from Google Ads to Google Search Console.
+As you would expect, it plays nicely with Google’s other products—from Google Ads to Google Search Console and the data warehouse tool, BigQuery.
 It’s also well established, with a large, knowledgeable community behind it and plenty of training available.
 Google even offers official certification.

 The latest version of Google Analytics builds on these longstanding benefits by offering a number of new features of its own.
 These include powerful custom reports called “explorations,” improved user engagement analysis, and the ability to combine mobile app and website usage data—all so that you can analyze how visitors are behaving on your properties and optimize to meet your business goals.

-A marketing email from Google announcing the Universal Analytics retirement date.
+A marketing email from Google announcing the final switch-off of Universal Analytics

 What you can learn from GA4